-Upon joining our foster families, all children and young people are registered by their foster carers with a local GP, dentist and optician.
+When placed, all children and young people are registered by their foster carers with a local GP, dentist and optician.

-The Caldecott team around the child works with local authorities and virtual school teams to identify and secure education for the child/young person (where necessary) and/or identify and advocate for tuition while plans are in transition.
+The Caldecott team around the child work with local authorities and virtual school teams to identify and secure education for the child/young person (where necessary) and/or identify and advocate for tuition while plans are in transition.

-When a child joins a Caldecott foster family, they are visited by a member of the support team who provides them with a personalised Caldecott 'welcome pack,' a young person's guide and information about advocacy, activities and our young person's panel.
+When a child is placed with Caldecott foster carers, they are visited by a member of the support team who provides them with a Caldecott 'welcome pack,' a young person's guide and information about advocacy, activities and our young person's panel.